Gibberlings3/BG1NPC/README.md

 ## Installation

+### Special Note for Siege of Dragonspear from Steam/GOG
+Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that WeiDU, the tool used to install this mod, cannot access.
+You must install a mod called [DLC Merger](https://github.com/Argent77/A7-DlcMerger/releases/latest) on your SoD installation before you can install this or any other WeiDU-based mod.

 ### Windows
 The BG1NPC Project is packaged and installed with WeiDU and is distributed as a self-extracting archive.
 To install, simply double-click the archive and follow the instructions on screen.